 - 1. Click the "Backend File Servers" item in the "GFC Core" tab of the Configuration Console or use the "Backend File Servers Configuration" step listed in the "3.
 Core Configuration Steps" section of the Initial Configuration assistant. - 2.
-Select "Generic SMB," or "DAS/iSCSI Mount," depending on the backend file server to be added.
+Select "Generic SMB," "DAS/iSCSI Mount," or "Azure Files Storage" depending on the backend file server to be added.